robyhho/js-exercises/README.md

 # js-exercises
 My JavaScript exercise collection: <br>
-A collection of my personal exercises, whilst I am learning JavaScript.
+A collection of my personal exercises, whilst I am learning JavaScript. <br>
 To look back on in the future, and a record of what I've achieved so far.